Sweet Fennel Essential Oil

 - Energetics: inspires creativity and motivation.

 - Spiritual: supports the Sacral Chakra associated with the emotions, sensuality, and creativity

 - Scent Profile: Mid note with a rich aroma reminiscent of anise giving it a black licorice flavor

 - Longevity: The aroma of Fennel can last up to 24 hours.

 - Fragrance Classification: Herbaceous, Spicy

-- According to Tisserand & Young: Due to its trans-anethole content, fennel essential oil should be avoided by any method of application in pregnancy, breastfeeding, endometriosis, and estrogen dependent cancers.
-Trans-anethole exhibits estrogenic actions and can interfere with reproductive hormonal modulation, however, it can be used to increase lactation while breastfeeding.
+- According to Tisserand & Young: Due to its trans-anethole content, fennel essential oil should be avoided by any method of application by people who are pregnant, lactating, or have endometriosis or estrogen dependent cancers.
+Trans-anethole exhibits estrogenic actions and can interfere with reproductive hormonal modulation, however, it can be used to increase lactation.

 - Oral dosing is cautioned in conjunction with anticoagulant drugs, estrogen dependent cancers, major surgery, childbirth, peptic ulcer, hemophilia or other bleeding disorders.

 - Do not use on children under 5 years old